Protecting Classifiers From Attacks: Introduction

 \section{Introduction}

-Over this decade, an increasing number of processes is being automated through classification algorithms, being essential that these are robust and reliable if we are to trust key operations based on their output.
-State-of-the-art classifiers perform extraordinarily well on standard data, but they have been shown to be vulnerable to adversarial examples, data instances specifically targeted at fooling the algorithms \citep{comiter}.
-As a fundamental hypothesis, algorithms rely on the use of independent and identically distributed (iid) data for both the training and test phases.
-However, security aspects in classification, which form part of the field of adversarial machine learning (AML), question such hypothesis due to the presence of adversaries ready to modify the data to obtain a benefit and, thus, making both distributions differ.
+Over this and the last decade, an increasing number of processes is being automated through classification algorithms \citep{bishop2006pattern}.
+It is thus essential that these are robust in order to trust key operations based on their output.
+As a fundamental hypothesis, statistical classification relies on the use of independent and identically distributed (iid) data for both the training and operation phases.
+State-of-the-art classifiers perform extraordinarily well on such data, but they have proved vulnerable to various types of attacks targeted at fooling the underlying algorithms \citep{comiter,trend}.
+Security aspects of classification, which form part of the emerging field of {\em adversarial machine learning} (AML) \citep{vorobeichikantar,joseph}, question the iid hypothesis due to the presence of adversaries ready to modify the data to obtain a benefit, making training and operation distributions different.
+The societal relevance of the problem is well-reflected in the recently proposed EU Artificial Intelligence (AI) Act \citep{EU}, NIST AI Risk Management Framework \citep{nist} and NIST-MITRE AML terminology \citep{mitre}.